mozman/ezdxf/docs/source/introduction.rst

 Supported Python Versions
 -------------------------

 *ezdxf* requires at least Python 2.7 and it's Python 3 compatible.
-I run unit tests with CPython 2.7, the latest stable CPython 3 version and the latest stable release of pypy during development. *ezdxf* is written in pure Python and requires only *pyparser* as additional library beside the Python Standard Library, hence it should run with IronPython and Jython also.
+I run unit tests with the latest stable CPython 3 version and the latest stable release of pypy during development. *ezdxf* is written in pure Python and requires only *pyparser* as additional library beside the Python Standard Library, hence it should run with IronPython and Jython also.